kouprlabs/voltaserve/README.md

 Make sure all containers are up and running.

-_Note: the ports `3000`, `5000` and `7000` need to be open and accessible from the outside, they can be mapped to any other ports of your choice._

-_Note: here we assume that Voltaserve UI is accessible from `http://localhost:3000`, If not simply use the host and port that matches your configuration._
+_Note: here we assume that Voltaserve UI is accessible from `http://localhost:3000`, if not simply use the host and port that matches your configuration, if you have SSL then make sure you are using `https://`._

 1. Navigate to [http://localhost:3000](http://localhost:3000). _(This depends on your configuration, see the notes above)_